mhnvelu/aws-serverless-project/README.md

                     - Client Certificate - Certificate that API Gateway will use to call the integration endpoints in this stage
                 - Authorizers
+                    - Lambda
+                    - Cognito
                 - Gateway Responses
                 - Models
                 - Resource Policy
+                    - Configure who can access the API.
+                - Dashboard
+                    - API calls count, Latency, Integration Latency, 4xx, 5xx errors metrics are displayed.
+                - Settings
+                    - By default, Execution logs and Access logs are disabled for API Gateway
+                    - We need to create a role in IAM for an API Gateway with permissions to log in CloudWatch.
+This role once created will be automatically attached to API Gateway.
+                    - Then, Settings(this section) will show the role that is created in the previous step.

 - Usage Plans
     - A Usage plan provides selected API clients with access to one or more deployed APIs.
 You can use usage plan to configure throttling and quota limits, which are enforced on individual client API keys.
+    - Create Usage plan with throttling, burst, quota limits.
+    - Associate the Usage plan with 1 or more API stages.
+Throttling and Burst can be configured (its optional) for each Resource & Method under each API.
+    - Create API Key - it can be auto-generated and custom.
+    - Attach the API Key with the Usage Plan.
+    - NOTE : But at this stage, still we can access our APIs without API key.
+    - So, navigate API->Resources->Method and set "API Key Required" as true, and deploy it the respective API Stage.
+    - NOTE: Now the client needs API Key in request header **x-api-key**
 - API Keys
 - Custom Domain Names
     - Register a domain abc.com in Route53.